-Thresholds for nonbank / merchant bank licensed financial institutions

-- MAS is considering a limited exemption for other licensed financial institutions if the exposure of their uncleared derivatives booked in Singapore fall below the Margining Exemption Threshold - Notwithstanding any exemption, MAS expects all entities conducting regulated activities under the SFA to continue managing their risk exposure in uncleared derivatives prudently, noting there are nonmargin risk mitigation requirements as well

-Exempted Entities

-The following are exempted from the margining requirements:

-- Sovereigns

-- Central banks

-- Public sector entities

-- Multilateral development banks

-- Bank for International Settlements

-3. When is an MAS Covered Entity subject to IM and VM requirements?

-Conditions

-An MAS Covered Entity will be subject to both IM and VM requirements if all of the following conditions are met:

-- it is a legal counterparty to the transaction; - the transaction is booked in Singapore; and - the transaction is entered into with either another MAS Covered Entity or an overseas regulated financial firm

-Phase-in Implementation Schedule

-- Obligation to exchange / post VM / IM will be phased in by entity type - At this stage, only banks and merchant banks conducting regulated activities under the SFA (see table below) are phased in.
-MAS will review the exemption threshold and commencement date for other licensed financial institutions at a later stage - The phase-in thresholds apply in relation to
+the Margin Thresholds for non- bank / merchant bank licensed financial institutions MAS is considering a limited exemption for other licensed financial institutions if the exposure of their uncleared derivatives booked in Singapore fall below the Margining Exemption Threshold Notwithstanding any exemption, MAS expects all entities conducting regulated activities under the SFA to continue managing their risk exposure in uncleared derivatives prudently, noting there are non-margin risk mitigation requirements as well Threshold. is USD 3 b threshold i BCBS-IOS there is pro- the EU pos There is al whether th should exc transaction Exempted Entities The following are exempted from the margining requirements: Sovereigns Central banks Public sector entities Multilateral development banks Bank for International Settlements Consister clearing In July 201 mandatory Second So regulations which are mandatory consider a approach h 8.
+When is an MAS Cov ered Entity subject to IM and VM requirements?
+Conditions An MAS Covered Entity will be subject to both IM and VM requirements if all of the following conditions are met: it is a legal counterparty to the transaction; the transaction is booked in Singapore; and the transaction is entered into with either another MAS Covered Entity or an overseas regulated financial firm Consistent The nexus Singapore' be consister reporting of Overseas MAS shoul what const regulated f Phase-in Implementation Schedule Obligation to exchange / post VM / IM will be phased in by entity type At this stage, only banks and merchant banks conducting regulated activities under the SFA (see table below) are phased in.
+MAS will review the exemption threshold and commencement date for other licensed financial institutions at a later stage bank / merchant bank licensed financial institutions Exempted Entities Exempted Entities Orditions Conditions Phase-in Implementation bank / merchant bank licensed financial institutionsother licensed financial institutions if the exposure of their uncleared derivatives booked in Singapore fall below the Margining Exemption ThresholdNotwithstanding any exemption, MAS expects all entities conducting regulated activities under the SFA to continue managing their risk exposure in uncleared derivatives prudently, noting there are non- margin risk mitigation requirements as wellExempted EntitiesThe following are exempted from the margining requirements: • • • • • • • •Sovereigns • • • • • • • • • •Multilateral development banks • • • • • • • •When is an MAS Covered Entity subject to IM and VM requirements?ConditionsAn MAS Covered Entity will be subject to both IM and VM requirements if all of the following conditions are met: • • • • • • • the transaction is booked in Singapore; and • • the transaction is entered into with either another MAS Covered Entity or an overseas regulated financial firmPhase-in Implementation Schedule•Obligation to exchange / post VM / IM will be phased in by entity type •

+• The phase-in thresholds apply in relation to